wolfSSL/wolfBoot-examples/freeRTOS-Freescale-K64F-scp/README.md

 ### Compiling

-The path to the Kinetis SDK directory must be passed to make through the `KINETIS=` variable.
+The path to the Kinetis SDK directory must be passed to make through the `MCUXPRESSO=` variable.

-Running `make KINETIS=/path/to/FRDM-K64F` assembles the following images:
+Running `make MCUXPRESSO=/path/to/FRDM-K64F` assembles the following images:
   - wolfBoot compiled to run on FRDM-K64F
   - freeRTOS with automatic start-up of the firmware update process, in a signed image that can be verified by wolfBoot during start-up